 The Fly (Uptown)

 After driving beyond Audubon Park and past the Audubon Zoo, you’ll reach The Fly, a long stretch of a park that borders and overlooks the Mississippi River.
-Join the locals in throwing a Frisbee or having a picnic as you enjoy the mighty river in the background.
-There aren’t many dedicated play areas, but there is plenty of green space for your kids to have fun in as well as larger areas for soccer and football games on the side of the parking lot opposite the river.
+Come throw a Frisbee or have a picnic as you enjoy the mighty river in the background.

 Woldenberg Park (French Quarter)